Excitement, Fun, and Games

 Professional scoring system & emcee-hosted experience

-Access to $2,000+ in prizes
+Access to $ Cash prizes

 Official shot at the Arizona State Champion title